ndl-ntu/ndl-ntu.github.io/contact.md

 NTU offers a variety of scholarships covering tuition and monthly stipends for international students.
 Details refer to [NTU scholarship](https://www.ntu.edu.sg/admissions/graduate/financialmatters/scholarships).

 Although these scholarships could be competitive sometimes, the applicants are strongly encouraged to try eligible ones.
-For any inquiries regarding scholarships, please feel free to email us for further information.
+For any inquiries regarding scholarships, please feel free to email us at (EDSANG at NTU dot EDU dot SG) for further information.

 ### Collaboration partners